QuantEcon/lecture-python-intro/lectures/networks.md

 adjacency matrix provide essentially the same information.

-For example, with $\{$poor, middle, rich$\}$ mapped to $\{1, 2, 3\}$ respectively, the adjacency matrix corresponding to the weighted directed graph in {ref}`definitions` is
+For example, with $\{$poor, middle, rich$\}$ mapped to $\{1, 2, 3\}$ respectively, the adjacency matrix corresponding to the weighted directed graph in {numref}`poverty_trap_weighted` is

 $$
 \begin{pmatrix}